sobopla/Object-oriented-javascript-bikes-and-stations/README.md

 ### Release 2:  Bikes have Mechanical Problems
 Our bike models are always in perfect working order.
 In reality, bikes have problems:  flat tires, broken chains, etc.  Update the bike model, so that a bike can have multiple mechanical issues.
-We should be able add issues to a bike a make repairs.
+We should be able to add issues to a bike and then make repairs.
 A bike should also report whether or not it's damaged.

 Our station objects should then be updated to account for damaged bikes.
 For example, a station should not release a damaged bike.
 It should be able to report how many of its bikes are damaged.
 How else would damaged bikes affect a station?